claudioc/jingo-2/JOURNAL.md

 - Removed fs-extra, but patching the native is still a no-go (problems with source-map loader)
-- Finally ended up not patching the native `fs` module, but using mountfs and memfs to create an new fs and passing it down to our fs module
+- Finally ended up not patching the native `fs` module, but using mountfs and memfs to create an new fs and passing it down to our fs module 03/12/17
+- Finished the fist version of document updating
+- 3137 sloc